Jan Filip Libicki

 Jan Filip Libicki (born 17 January 1971 in Poznań) is a Polish politician.

 Early life

 Jan Filip Libicki was born on 17 January 1971 in Poznań, Poland.
 His father, Marcin Libicki, is a member of the European Parliament.

 He was born with cerebral palsy.
-Due to his health state, he moves with wheelchair.
+Due to his health state, he moves with a wheelchair.

 Career

 He was elected to Sejm on 25 September 2005, getting 17503 votes in 39 Poznań district, standing for Law and Justice.
 He joined Poland Comes First when that party split from Law and Justice in 2010.

 In 2011, he successfully ran for Poland's Senate as a Civic Platform candidate.
 In 2012, he officially became a member of Civic Platform.
 He left Civic Platform within the protest of suspending the 3 MP's of PO after voting against abortion law liberalization which was under the party discipline in that voting.
 Before 2019 Polish parliamentary election he joined at Polish People's Party and having been elected as a senator.
 He was successfully cured of COVID-19 being hospitalized for a few weeks.